bmzantout/Shortest-Paths/README.md

 # Shortest-Paths
-A project that provides hands-on practice on the implementation of the Directed Graphs structure and Minimum Spanning Trees.
+A project that provides hands-on practice on the implementation of the Shortest Paths Algorithms.

 ## Data Structures and Algorithms Project
 ## Introduction